5jt/Cider/docs/docs/index.md

 If the folder does not yet exist it will be created.
 In any case, the folder will be populated with a file `cider.config`.

-I> The default config file that is copied into any new project stems from a folder `.cider/` in your home directory.
+> The default config file that is copied into any new project stems from a folder `.cider/` in your home directory.
-I>
+>
-I> You may change this file and make amendments that suit your needs.
+> You may change this file and make amendments that suit your needs.
-I>
+>
-I> However, when a new version of Cider is installed the template config file *might* come with new or renamed or removed properties, and those would not make it into the template file in `.cider/cider.config` in your home directory: watch the release notes for this.
+> However, when a new version of Cider is installed the template config file *might* come with new or renamed or removed properties, and those would not make it into the template file in `.cider/cider.config` in your home directory: watch the release notes for this.

 Starting with version 0.41.0, when Cider writes a config file to disk is adds (to old config files) or updates the Cider version number.
 The purpose of this is that one can see which version of Cider was used to write the file.